At Okeechobee Music Festival, we’ll use the power of sound, movement, and community to embody a deep sense of love, belonging, and purpose.

 Through guided somatic healing and medicine work, you’ll integrate everything you’ve already healed, so that it resonates fully in your body.

-With my close guidance, you’ll move through this experience feeling grounded, alive, and profoundly reborn.
+With my close guidance, you’ll move through this experience feeling safe, held, and profoundly free in your skin again.

 Already feeling the full-body yes?
 Start your application here.